Who to contact

-- sexual assault: forcing someone to participate in unwanted, unsafe, or degrading sexual activity
+- sexual assault.
+This is forcing someone to take part in unwanted, unsafe, or degrading sexual activity.

-- sexual harassment: ridiculing another person to try to limit their sexuality or reproductive choices
+- sexual harassment.
+This is ridiculing another person to try to limit their sexuality or reproductive choices.

-- sexual exploitation (such as forcing someone to look at pornography, or forcing someone to participate in pornographic film-making)
+- sexual exploitation.
+This includes forcing someone to look at pornography, or forcing someone to take part in making pornographic films.

 Economic or financial abuse includes:

-- withholding economic resources such as money, family allowance, credit cards etc
+- withholding things such as money, family allowance, credit cards etc

 - exploiting your resources for personal gain